-Transportation using roads is road transport.
-It includes transportation of goods and people separately.
+Transportation using roads is known as road transport.
+It includes transportation of goods and people separately, making use of the transportation technology.
 Keeping in mind the safety measures and licensing requirements, both industries are separate.
 Local infrastructure development, the distance that goods travel, the quantity of shipment, and the type of goods determine the nature of road transport.
 It plays a very important role for the suppliers because it suits them for business.
 The fact and assured service of the mode of transport make it popular.

-Before choosing road transport for a purpose, one should consider the advantages and disadvantages of road transport.
+Before choosing road transport for transportation purposes, one should consider the advantages and disadvantages of road transport.
 Let’s see both aspects one by one.

 Advantages of road transport